 The digital advertising market has and continues to be completely dominated by Google.
 In just 2015 alone, the search engine generated $30 billion in revenue from advertisements.
 What this means is that SEO for ecommerce unquestionably impacts and determines the level of growth your business will experience.

 Nearly half of online shoppers begin their search on a search engine, simply Googling what they are interested in finding.
 If you’re not effectively using SEO to optimize your ecommerce presence, you’ll find yourself very rapidly falling into the abyss.
-Follow these 6 SEO practices, and you could see your sales tripling on your ecommerce site.
+Follow these 6 ecommerce SEO best practices, and you could see your sales tripling on your ecommerce site.

 Creating unique title tags for each product page

 Redirecting expired product URLs

 If you’ve moved your old content to a new page, you’ve got to inform and redirect search engines using a permanent 301 redirect.
 Your customers will still be able to search for and find the content that was on the old page.
 The newly created redirect page will retain all of the qualities – page rank, traffic value, etc. – of the page it’s taking over for.
 Your visitors will see a 404 Not Found page, instead of the info they want if you don’t do this.
 This will result in lost traffic and a significant drop in your rankings.
 SEMrush is your all-in-one marketing toolkit for digital professionals, where you can get some guidance in properly redirecting your pages.

 Ranking for mobile